 It is important to use only 4X4 cars especially when visiting during the rainy season.
-The car should be air conditioned because the area is hot for most parts of the year leaving behind dusty roads.
+The car should be air-conditioned because the area is hot for most parts of the year leaving behind dusty roads.

 There are few good accommodation facilities close to Matheniko Wildlife Reserve.
-One should expect to sleep in public campsites and cook their own meals while within the reserve.
+One should expect to sleep in public campsites and cook their meals while within the reserve.
 If one needs more comfortable facilities, they can choose to stay in the larger hotels in Kotido or Moroto town.
 From the hotels, one can go for activities in the reserve early each morning.
-Camping within the game reserve offer a level of privacy and access to wildlife that may not be possible in the larger national parks.
+Camping within the game reserve offers a level of privacy and access to wildlife that may not be possible in the larger national parks.